What are warts?

 Recovery

 Recovery focuses on removing the wart, reducing pain and preventing new warts.
-With proper treatment and follow-up care, the skin can heal and the foot can be comfortably loaded again.
-Full recovery may take some time because warts can disappear slowly.
+With proper treatment and aftercare, the skin can heal and the foot can be comfortably loaded again.
+Full recovery may take some time, as warts can disappear slowly.